TEST/DEMO FUNCTION: App_Geocent_T_List_Ephem()

 Surface brightness is the average airless visual magnitude of a

 square-arcsecond of the illuminated portion of the apparent disk.
+It is

 Units: MAGNITUDES & MAGNITUDES PER SQUARE ARCSECOND